Donald E. McGinnis Jr.

 Don is a member of the Family Law Committee of the State Bar of Michigan and previously served as a member of the Board of Commissioners of the State Bar of Michigan.
 Prior to that, Don served as a Director of the Oakland County Bar Association and was the President of the Oakland County Bar Association from 2005–2006.
 He has also lectured for the Michigan Trial Lawyers for their continuing legal education arm and has written many articles with regard to the practice of law and the standards which attorneys should follow.

 Don has been acknowledged by multiple professional associations including, but not limited to, Best Lawyers, Super Lawyers, Crain’s Detroit Business, dBusiness Magazine, Leading Lawyers and AVVO.
-He has received the Award of Excellence for the top attorneys in Michigan and is recognized by the American Institute of Family Law Attorneys as one of the 10 Best Attorneys for 2016 and 2017.
+He has received the Award of Excellence for the top attorneys in Michigan and has been recognized by the American Institute of Family Law Attorneys as one of the 10 Best Attorneys.

 Don is also the recipient of numerous awards for his outstanding accomplishments in the legal community.
 He was awarded the OCBA’s highest award for professionalism, pro bono contributions award for providing the public with free legal services and has been awarded the preeminent “AV” rating by Martindale-Hubbell, the most trusted attorney rating service available.